leonlinsx/minimal-mistakes/_posts/2020-07-22-gpt3-take-one.md

 ---
-title:  ""
+title:  "Doctor GPT-3 or: How I Learned to Stop Worrying and Love the Artificial Intelligence"
 tags: [AI, GPT-3, tech]
 published: false
 ---

 ### Takeaway

 GPT-3 is an impressive model of text prediction that generalises to many use cases.
-I walk through how it works at a high level, whether the hype is deserved, and whether it’s going to steal all our jobs.
+I walk through how it works at a high level, whether the hype is deserved, how to detect GPT, and whether it’s going to plunder our jobs.

 <style>
       .iframe-container {